jhashw/tidylens/README.md

 It also runs entirely client-side, which matters because the datasets most worth cleaning are usually the ones you can't paste into a website.

+## How it was specified

+Built from a written specification rather than feature-by-feature.
+The spec defined the input formats, six cleaning rules, the analysis set, and the UI flow before any implementation began, then changed as real data exposed gaps: a missed timestamp column, a CDN dependency that broke the no-upload promise, statistics that were meaningless on ID columns.

+**[Read the specification →](SPEC.md)** - including what changed during iteration and why.

 ## Cleaning
 * Schema validation against the types you assign
 * Per-column data types, set through a dropdown rather than inferred